-The UK Government’s consultation
+The UK Government’s consultation and conclusions

 In 2018, the UK Department of Health and Social Care undertook a public consultation on mandatory calorie labelling.
 This stated the Government’s intention to ‘introduce legislation to make calorie labelling compulsory in the out-of-home sector – that is, any outlet where food or drink is prepared in a way that means it is ready for immediate consumption by the person who buys it.
 This will include, for example, restaurants, cafes and takeaways, as well as online businesses that sell food or drink for takeaway or home delivery that is ready to be consumed’.

-The Government’s stated aim is to ‘ensure that consumers have access to clear and accurate information about the calorie content of the food and drink that they and their families are purchasing and consuming.
+The Government’s stated aim was to ‘ensure that consumers have access to clear and accurate information about the calorie content of the food and drink that they and their families are purchasing and consuming.
 Making this information available can help people to make informed and healthy choices for themselves and their families and regulate their energy intake and that of their children effectively.
 This will contribute to efforts to reduce rates of children being overweight and obese’.

 The consultation also argued that there is strong public demand for calorie labelling; highlighting a survey by Public Health England where 79% of respondents said menus should include the number of calories in food and drinks and research from Diabetes UK showing that around 60% of the public said that they would be more likely to eat at an establishment that offered calorie labelling on its menus.

 In response to the consultation, UK Hospitality advised a voluntary approach and warned that compulsory labelling would be a ‘one-size-fits-all’ approach that could have a huge impact, particularly on smaller food businesses, resulting in higher prices, reduced investment and increased food waste.
-The results of the Government’s consultation have yet to be published.

-In the meantime, reaction to the most recent CEDAR research shows that public opinion is divided.
+Reaction to the most recent CEDAR research shows that public opinion is divided.
 Some customers say that they would find it helpful to have more nutritional information when eating out, but others point out that this would make them feel more anxious or guilty about their food choices, especially if they have, or are recovering from, an eating disorder.

 Given the lack of public consensus on this issue, an obvious solution would be to make calorie and nutritional information available to those customers who want it – in a user-friendly, visually appealing online format.

-Anticipating this need, and possible future legislation, we have created Menu Guide with the scope to include additional sourcing, nutritional and calorific information.
+Anticipating this need, and future legislation, we have created Menu Guide with the scope to include additional sourcing, nutritional and calorific information.
 We will continue to develop these and other innovative features to meet the needs of food businesses and their customers.

 Would you like to share more information with your customers?
 Try Menu Guide free for a month and see the difference it makes.